Connect with us

 In an unlikely partnership between modern-day rivals in Asia’s pioneering pro league, Brownlee joined Meralco back in September of last year and was designated as a naturalized player for the team’s EASL campaign.

-But it was quite unfortunate that his second game with the MVP Group-owned franchise proved to be his last, as they fell short against the Golden Kings.
+But it was unfortunate that his second game with the MVP Group-owned franchise proved to be his last, as they fell short against the Golden Kings.

 Making it worse for the 37-year-old winger was his subpar showing in the virtual knockout game.
-Although he had 12 points, ‘JB’ shot 3-for-13 from the floor, including a 2-of-7 mark from deep as he couldn’t get into his usual flow.
+Although he had 12 points, ‘JB’ shot 3-for-13 from the floor — including a 2-of-7 mark from deep — as he couldn’t get into his usual flow.

-And that’s precisely why he’s more than willing to link up with Meralco in the EASL, motivated to do better now that he’s gotten his feet wet in this league.
+That’s why he’s more than willing to link up with Meralco in the EASL, motivated to do better now that he’s gotten his feet wet in this league.

 “We’ve also been good soldiers,” said head coach Luigi Trillo.
-“We know that we have to send the champions–the first runner-up and the champion, right?
-The one year, it was really us; the other two we’ve been nominated.
+“We know that we have to send the champions — the first runner-up and the champion, right?
+The one year, it was really us; the other two, we’ve been nominated.

 “We’re very grateful for the opportunity.
 So, tingnan natin.
 Hopefully.
 If there are other PBA teams that will be invited, we’ll wish them well.
 But if we come back, we’re always ready to represent not only Meralco but the country as well.”